Marijuana Marketing: Difficulties and Additional Tips

 The black market is even more alive and well than you’d think.
 With weed remaining illegal federally, many storefronts in States with legalization are actually unlicensed and illegal.
 They do not have State certification and do not follow State marketing laws.
 They can undercut the legal competition because they don’t have to spend time and money on all the red tape.
 From street view, these Black Market weed shops look just like legit shops.
 The states have little power to force compliance because it is technically still illegal federally.
 It’s definitely a sticky situation for retailers who want to run legal shops.

 Until it is legalized federally, American pot purveyors are going to have a hard time being stuck between the promise of a legit opportunity and all the restrictions that operating a federally illegal company brings with it.
-Marketing in the cannabis industry is going to have to keep on top of the current and changing regulations, and be creative to keep one step ahead of the illegal establishments.
-Visit our website for more details.
+Marketing in the cannabis industry is going to have to keep on top of the current and changing regulations and be creative to keep one step ahead of the illegal establishments.